 Describe lifestyle factors, such as use of tobacco and heavy drinking, that can increase the risk of health problems, and describe how BMT survivors use health care compared to their brothers or sisters of a similar age who have not had cancer

 Describe the risks of developing long-term after-effects in people undergoing BMT

 Create a bank of genetic (DNA) specimens for future study to help identify people at highest risk for developing long-term complications of cancer tretment, and how best to treat these conditions

-The overall goal of the Center for Cancer Survivorship is to provide specialized long-term follow-up care for cancer survivors, and, in the process, to carry out much-needed research in cancer survivorship.
+The overall goal of the Childhood Cancer Survivorship Program is to provide specialized long-term follow-up care for cancer survivors, and, in the process, to carry out much-needed research in cancer survivorship.
 The Center for Cancer Survivorship fulfills these goals by providing individualized, comprehensive follow-up care for cancer survivors in a clinical research setting.
-The center continually strives to improve the overall quality of life for cancer survivors.
+The program continually strives to improve the overall quality of life for cancer survivors.